 How to Use Lime Essential Oil – Aromatherapy

 Like all the citrus oils, smelling lime essential oil in a diffuser or lotion has an uplifting effect on the spirit.
 I love using citrus essential oils as an instant mood booster on those oppressively hot summer days.

 How to Use Lime Essential Oil – Medicinally

 The idea behind citrus oils being effective allies against illness is that they are very acidic – so acidic they can kill pathogens.
 However, this isn’t quite the whole story.

-According to a study published in March of 2018, citrus essential oils by themselves were not effective in fighting acid-adapted pathogens such as e. coli, salmonella and listeria.
-However, when combined with essential oils that contained carvacrol and thymol, they eliminated all of the studied pathogens.
-Source.
+According to a study published in March 2018, citrus essential oils by themselves were not effective in fighting acid-adapted pathogens such as E. Coli, salmonella and listeria.
+However, when combined with essential oils that contained carvacrol and thymol, they eliminated all the studied pathogens.